Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Introduction

-Studies on routing and scheduling in wireless multi-hop networks have appeared in the literature since early 2000s, mainly resorting to optimization techniques that assume always-available links and static users \cite{yuan2018optimal,capone2013resource}.
-However, it is hard for these techniques to provide mobile mmWave IAB networks with practical solutions that simultaneously deal with the harsh propagation environment, the strong impact of obstacles on link availability, and the users' mobility.
-Indeed, the optimal solution provided under ideal link conditions typically underperforms when facing the stochastic on-off link behavior caused by sudden obstacles and the dynamics of mobile users, which can even eliminate all the advantages of a careful optimization.
-We could in principle re-optimize the network periodically or every time it undergoes a change, however, this will lead to huge computational costs and, most likely, it would not be practical.
-Therefore, flexible and adaptive solutions are required to schedule real-time operations so as to tackle random obstacles and users' mobility.
+Studies on (joint) routing and scheduling in wireless multi-hop networks have appeared in the literature since early 2000s.
+It has been considered as a hard problem due to interference constraints and mainly solved resorting to optimization techniques that assume always-available links and static users \cite{yuan2018optimal}.
+However, it is hard for these techniques to provide real-time solutions for dynamic mobile mmWave IAB networks.
+Indeed, the optimal solution derived under ideal link conditions remarkably underperforms when facing the stochastic on-off link behavior caused by mobile users and the varying signal attenuation due to mobile obstacles.
+In several cases, random link conditions can even eliminate all the advantages of a careful optimization.
+The network could, in principle, be re-optimized periodically or every time it undergoes a change.
+However, it can induce huge computational costs and, most likely, not be practical, because a non-negligible amount of time is usually required to provide an optimal solution for a single network snapshot.
+Therefore, flexible and adaptive solutions are required.